eclipxe13/engineworks-templates/README.md

 in a common directory with a common file extension.

 The most common used method would be `fetch`.
-It simply create a `Template` using the file specified by directory + name + extension, with the default callables Then will call `fetch` on that template.
+It simply creates a `Template` using the file specified by directory + name + extension, with the default callables Then will call `fetch` on that template.

 ## EngineWorks\Templates\Template